ManabiIO/manabitan/README.md

 # Differences from Yomitan

+## Speed
 - 5001% dictionary import speedup
 - 6800% faster anki dedupe check
 - 2x faster to make Anki cards
 - Lookup is 1038% faster
+- In memory cache support for dictionaries + Anki dupe.
+The benchmarks above are with the cache turned off btw

+## Features
-- MDX dictionary support
+- MDX dictionary support (now supports 20,000 more dicts than Yomitan)
-- Auto-updating dictionaries
+- Auto-updating dictionaries, never manually update a dictionary again.
-- Blur when word is under a certain frequency
+- Blur when word is under a certain frequency to force you to recall it.
+- Edit dictionary metadata (name etc) after importing.

+## Nerdy

 - 100% test coverage with extensive end to end tests
 - Significantly less RAM usage
-- Edit dictionary metadata (name etc) after the fact
 - Auto import Kiku/Lapis/Senren/Crop-Theft Anki Note types.
-- In memory cache support for dictionaries + Anki dupe cache.
-The benchmarks above are with the cache turned off btw.

 # Visit [yomitan.wiki](https://yomitan.wiki) to learn more!